virtuozzo/cloudscripting-docs/docs/reference/actions.md

   "setExtIpEnabled [nodeId, nodeGroup, nodeType]": true or false }
 ```
 where:

-- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed.
-One of these parameters is required.
+- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed at (one of these parameters is required)
-- `true` or `false` - parameter that allows to attach or deatach external IP address
+- `true` or `false` - the parameter that allows to attach or deatach external IP address

 ### RestartNodes
 Available for all nodes (except for *Elastic VPS*)